Golden Bristlenose Plecostomus (Ancistrus sp) Species Profile & Care Guide

 |TDS||18 – 268|

-Origins of the Golden Bristlenose Plecostomus
+Natural Habitat of the Golden Bristlenose Plecostomus

 Many species of Bristlenose Plecos are native to freshwater habitats in the Amazon Basin in South America as well as in Panama in Central America.
 They inhabit fast-flowing, clear streams, rivers and floodplains, usually with plenty of driftwood where they can hide.
 However, a vast majority of Bristlenose Plecos have been bred commercially and are of uncertain origin.